BarbuCerbulescu/LANGuinator/README.md

 <p>LANGuinator possesses an experience-based system, where users become more ’fluent’ in a language the more messages they encrypt/decrypt in/from that particular language.</p>

 ### How to create a language:
 <p>If you administer a server with LANGuinator in it, all you need to do is use the <code>!lang create_language (language_name) (cypher_type)</code> command, where <code>(language_name)</code> is the name of the language you wish to create and <code>(cypher_type)</code> specifies the type of cypher the new language will have ( should be either 'affine', 'Hill' or 'Vigenere' ).
 The <code>cypher_type</code> parameter is optional and will be treated as 'affine' by default.
-A randomly-initialized cypher of the given type will be used for the newly created language ( see the notes below ). </p>
+A randomly-initialized cypher of the given type will be used for the newly created language ( see 'Notes on cypher initialization' ). </p>

 <p>This command also creates a number of roles equal to the number of levels of fluency.
 These roles will be used to determine how well a server member knows the language.</p>

-**names serve as identifiers for languages within each server and must be unique** ( though languages from different servers can share names, as can be seen below ) .
+**Names serve as identifiers for languages within each server and must be unique** ( though languages from different servers can share names, as can be seen below ) .

 ### How to import a language:
 <p>f you administer a server with LANGuinator in it, you can use the <code>!lang import_language (language_name) (guild_id)</code> command, where <code>(language_name)</code> is the name of the language you wish to import and <code>(guild_id)</code> is the name of the server you wish to import it from.
 In its current implementation, a language with the same name must be created before importing.
 Its cypher will then be overwritten if the import is approved.</p>